clasp-developers/clasp/.github/ISSUE_TEMPLATE/bug_report.md

 Ideally, this is short and self contained.
 If it is not practicable to eliminate dependencies, please at least try to reduce them.
 ```

+If the code is more than a few dozen lines, please attach a source file instead.

 **Other steps to reproduce**
 If the problem cannot be reproduced from just a code sample, include other steps here.